 Google has confirmed that using keywords in the title tag is an important ranking factor.
-There was a little bit of confusion when John Mueller said it was not worth restructuring your website to add them, but later clarified that they were important.
+There was a bit of confusion when John Mueller said it was not worth restructuring your website to add them, but later clarified that they were important.

 What is a title tag?